huenique/audible-youtube/README.md

 ### Installation

-[Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) the youtube_to_audio repo on GitHub, then [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository) your fork locally.
+[Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) the audible_youtube repo on GitHub, then [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository) your fork locally.

 ### Setup

-1. `cd` into the project directory, e.g. youtube-to-audio.
+1. `cd` into the project directory, e.g. audible-youtube.
 2. Inside the project's root directory, run `poetry shell`.
 This will create or start the virtual environment.
 Make sure [poetry](https://github.com/python-poetry/poetry#installation) is installed.
 3. Run `poetry install`.
 This will install the project and its dependencies.

 ## Deployment

-youtube-to-audio comes with an `app.json` file for creating an app on Heroku from a GitHub repository.
+audible-youtube comes with an `app.json` file for creating an app on Heroku from a GitHub repository.

 If your fork is public, you can use the following button: